Skip to main content

 3. Agent Assigned: Ticket routed per Zendesk rules

-4. Context Included: Full conversation in ticket description
+4. Context Included: Full conversation transcript in ticket description

 5. Notification Sent: Agent receives Zendesk notification